-The following tables give an overview of the cryptographic functionalities inside the TOE to enforce the security policy and outlines its rating from cryptographic point of view.
-Any Cryptographic Functionality that is marked in column 'Security Level above 120 Bits' of the following tables with 'no' achieves a security level of lower than 120 Bits (in general context) only.
-Note that the column "Security Level" given in tables 3 and 4 refers to the pure cryptographic (mathematical) strength only, and does not take into account whatever exploitable weaknesses induced by side-channel leakage, physical attacks, or implementation flaws of any kind.
+The following table gives an overview of the cryptographic functionalities inside the TOE to enforce the security policy and outlines its rating from cryptographic point of view.
+Any Cryptographic Functionality that is marked in column 'Security Level above 120 Bits' of the following table with 'no' achieves a security level of lower than 120 Bits (in general context) only.
+Note that the column "Security Level" given in table 3 refers to the pure cryptographic (mathematical) strength only, and does not take into account whatever exploitable weaknesses induced by side-channel leakage, physical attacks, or implementation flaws of any kind.